AdobeDocs/campaign-standard.en/help/integrating/using/export-campaign-data.md

 ## Connect your storage location as a Source

-The main steps to connect your S3 or Azure blob storage location as a **Source** in Adobe experience Platform are listed below.
+The main steps to connect your Amazon Storage Service (S3) or Azure Blob storage location as a **Source** in Adobe experience Platform are listed below.
 Detailed information on each of these steps is available in the [Source connectors documentation](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html).

 1. In Adobe Experience platform **[!UICONTROL Sources]** menu, create a connection to your storage location: